 Effects of mineral depletion

 An acidic body is a metabolically stressed body.
 The condition is not self-limited.
+The body PH factor is only a marker and not a condition itself.
 Its adverse impact on a variety of body functions is dependent on physiological composition of each individual and his or her genetic or acquired functional weaknesses.
 Therefore there are only a few common pathological patterns in the condition.
 These common conditions that are expressed in the initial stages of mineral depletion are pronounced fatigue as a day progresses, mood disorders, indigestion and burping, constipation and allergies to environmental contaminants and foods.
 As the health spirals downward, a combination of the following disorders may gradually develop:

 |Physiological disorders||Neurological disorders|